 Duty of care

-In case of delays (no matter the cause!) the airline has a duty of care to its passengers.
+Whatever the reason is behind a delay, an airline always has a duty of care to its passengers.
 Duty of care provisions are triggered when the delay is at least two hours for short-haul flights, three hours for mid-haul flights and four hours for long-haul flights.

 What does duty of care involve?